justinqbui/justinqbui.github.io/_posts/2022-11-04-ML_Interview_notes.md

 - A model that can generate speed at an acceptable latency for our end-user.

 ### Unifying Batch Pipeline and Streaming Pipeline
 Companies can often benefit from using both batch and streaming predictions to "enhance" their ML models.
 An example of this is Google Maps.
-When we compute arrival time
+When we compute arrival time, we might train on data from the past month, but during inference we might want to use other information like the average speed of the cars in the past 5 mins.

 <p align="center">
   <img src="/images/designing_ml_systems/online_pred_design.png" width = "90%">
 </p>

+### ML on the Cloud and on the Edge
+Deciding if we want our ML applications to run on the cloud or the edge is an important decision to make.
+Running ML on the cloud is extremely expensive, especially with solutions from AWS/GCP/etc. It also requires an active internet connection, so if network latency is an issue this won't work.
+Lastly, edge deployment is better for privacy, since packets aren't being sent over a network that could be intercepted.
+The obvious downside of edge computing is the limitation of the chips themselves, regarding memory and computational load, as well as maintaining the battery life.

 ### Detecting Data Distribution Shift
 The biggest indicator is if a metric start's decreasing, accuracy, F1 score, recall, etc. This is generally only possible if our data has "natural" labels.

 We can use **statistical methods** to detect domain shift, comparing min, median, mean, max, percentile (25th, 50th, etc), skewness, kurtosis, etc. We treat our training set as a baseline, and incoming data as our new distribution.
-We might tr aseat incoming data time series, and measure every data distribution at hour, daily, etc against our baseline.
+We might treat incoming data time series, and measure every data distribution at hour, daily, etc against our baseline.

 **Monitoring** refers to the act of tracking, measuring, and logging different metrics that can help us determine when something goes wrong.
 We can measure click-rate very easily.
 We can also use additional metrics, such as watch-time, completion percentage and even a manual report/feedback button to gather more data on our predictions.
 We can measure our prediction distribution, and assuming that our model hasn't changed, than different output distributions over time mean a change in inputs over time.
 We might want to validate that our input features are within an acceptable range (ie age can't be negative) or if our feature belongs to a pre-determined set.